 It’s milking time.
 Again.
-And all hands are on deck.
+All hands are on deck.

 The spectacle reminds me of the scene in Rocky where he chases a chicken as part of his training and I can’t help but chuckle, albeit quietly.
 It’s clear the ladies aren’t finding the situation as amusing.

-The majority, however, are defiant, scattering in all directions.
+The majority, however, is defiant, scattering in all directions.
 The phrase “herding cats” crosses my mind more than once.

 A few sheep escape by leaping over the four-foot log fence with the ease of a gazelle, only to be yanked back into the enclosure, defeated.
 Others leap into the pen and then look around befuddled as if wondering, what did I just do?